Optimizada/Optimizada/README.md

-- 👋 Hi, I’m @Optimizada
+- 👋 Hi, I’m @EconomicsStuff
 - 👀 I’m interested in Economics, Computer science, Mathematics and Public Policy
 - 🌱 I’m currently studying a BA in Economics and learning stuff
 - 📫 If you want to debate o expand your social network, reach me: paolafatimanh@gmail.com